Saturday, June 30, 2018

 The pitch fork hits the ground (and slides in) or it hits rock and I wiggle it (in).
 Once under, I lift, turning the fork this way and that before kneeling down and pulling up stuff like mallow, mustard...

 Then it's off to the next square foot.

 I have done this at least a thousand times over the past three days, and it is something, but if there is a contraption that removes weeds without taking too much topsoil with them -- great!
 I want one!

 Lunch now.
 On the deck under the gazebo.
 The towering clouds and blue patches have given way to dark twisting shapes.
 I hear thunder, but I see no lightning.

-Part of me wants to see a lightning strike, like it strikes in that Earle Birney poem,
+Part of me wants to see a lightning strike, like that Earle Birney poem,

 He invented a rainbow but lightning struck it

 shattered it into the lake-lap of a mountain